FM-DCC/pc2324/index.md

 # Eligibility for exams

-Students must attend at least 75% of the pratical classes to be admitted to the exams.
+Students must attend at least 75% of the practical classes to be admitted to the exams.

 # Calculation formula of final grade